UI for ASP.NET Core

 Why do you need to build a mobile version of your app when the same application can work equally well on mobile and desktop devices?

-The Telerik Core Grid control is perfect for scenarios where accessibility is important for your application.
-The Grid complies with Section 508 and WCAG guidelines, ensuring that individuals with disabilities can still view and interact with it.
+The Core Grid control is perfect for scenarios where accessibility is important for your application.
+The Grid complies with WAI-ARIA, WCAG 2.1 and Section 508 guidelines, ensuring that individuals with disabilities can still view and interact with it.